IBMSpectrumComputing/lsf-integrations/Spectrum LSF Application Center/ParaView/README.md

 Step 6: logon LSF Application Center as administrator,  find and edit the template "ParaView", replace JOB_REPOSITORY_TOP with the real
         directory introduced in Step 2 for input: "Application Command" and "Application Command to open an input file",  save and publish the template.
-Go to "System&Setting"-> User Role& Permission -> assign view permission of ParaView to "Normal User"
+Go to "System&Setting"-> User Role& Permission, assign view permission of ParaView to "Normal User"

 Step 7: Test-- open a new tab in browser used in step6, type URL: https://<AC_SERVER>:6080/, accept this site. then run cases: